QingLuo90/Mutation-signature-study/ReadMe.md

 ### Data availability
-The mouse WES, low-depth WGS and RNS-seq data used in the manuscript can be downloaded from the database of NCBI under accession number: PRJNA1069 507339.Processed data can be provided upron request.
+The mouse WES, low-depth WGS and RNS-seq data used in the manuscript can be downloaded from the database of NCBI under accession number: PRJNA1069 507339.
+Processed data can be provided upron request.

 The munascript also contains analyses on the following open human liver cancer WES/WGS data: